Contact Us

 Oktoberfest Third and closing weekend always lines up with German reunification day

-Oktoberfest can’t finish before German Reunification Day, which is on the 3rd of October, meaning that every year the final weekend is aligned with the long weekend associated with this holiday.
+Oktoberfest can’t finish before German Unity Day, officially called German Reunification Day, which is on the 3rd of October.
+This day marks the anniversary of the reunification of East and West Germany and is a significant national holiday.
+Every year, the final weekend of Oktoberfest aligns with the long weekend associated with this holiday.
 This means that locals and Germans from across the country have more opportunity to come to Munich and the Oktoberfest and take full advantage of their most important national holiday.
 This weekend is perfect for visitors who really want to be immersed in the local culture (and there are literally millions who do come this weekend from all over the world, so don’t expect to be the lone foreigner surrounded by Germans).

 Midweek at Oktoberfest is way less crowded